-- €4,800 for the daily delay rate;

-- €23 for a craftsman's hourly rate;

-- €13 for an apprentice's hourly rate;

-- €18 for a general operative's hourly rate;

-- 18% on material costs; and

-- 8% on plant costs to be applied to the value of plant as authorised under clause 10.6.4 (3) of the Contract.
-Plant costs are based on:

-- The plant rates set out in the Civil Engineering Contractors' Association (CECA) publication Schedules of Day works Carried Out Incidental to Contract Work10.
-The rates in this publication are in GBP, and for tender evaluation are converted at par (GBP1.00 = EUR1.00), as the Contractor is deemed to have included a percentage adjustment in the overall price to cover expected differences in the EUR-GBP exchange rate during the project.

-- The rates of €120.30 per hour for special plant item 'A' and €125.30 per hour for special plant item 'B' that were supplied with the tender invitation.
+- €4,800 for the daily delay rate; - 58% on labour costs; - 18% on material costs; and - 8% on plant costs to be applied to the value of plant as authorised under clause 10.6.4 (3) of the Contract.
+Plant costs are based on: - The plant rates set out in the Civil Engineering Contractors' Association (CECA) publication Schedules of Day works Carried Out Incidental to Contract Work7.
+The rates in this publication are in GBP, and for tender evaluation are converted at par (GBP1.00 = EUR1.00), as the Contractor is deemed to have included a percentage adjustment in the overall price to cover expected differences in the EUR-GBP exchange rate during the project. - The rates of €120.30 per hour for special plant item 'A' and €125.30 per hour for special plant item 'B' that were supplied with the tender invitation.